ZahraKhatibi/JSON-library/README.md

-# Interactive JSON Explorer with Curses
+# JSON editor with curses library

 This Python script uses the curses library to create an interactive JSON explorer.
 It allows you to navigate and explore JSON data in a terminal-based environment, with features such as formatting, inline editing, and collapsing nested JSON blocks.